MAT4IsGay/BloonsTD6-Mod-Helper/README.md

 - Support for modding textures/sprites/3d models
 - More

+## Testimonies
+Mod makers that have used this API say it's at least 3 times easier to use and more powerful than the next leading API.

 ## Future plans
 The API already has a lot of features added, however it's no where near done.
 My goal is to make this a universal mod helper for btd6 so there's still a ton of work ahead.